Flat cap: History

 The flat cap made its way to southern Italy in the late 1800s, likely brought by British servicemen.
 In Turkey, the flat cap became the main headgear for men after it became a replacement for the fez, which was banned by Mustafa Kemal Atatürk in 1925.
+It also became popular in the Balkans around the same time.

+In the early-20th century it was worn by working-class men in Spain and it became part of the traditional attire and folklore of Madrid, where it is called parpusa, gorra madrileña, or "Madrid Cap".

 British popular culture

-In British popular culture, the flat cap (or "flat hat") is typically associated with older working-class men.
+In British popular culture the flat cap is typically associated with Yorkshire, and, more broadly, working-class men.
 The flat cap can also be taken to denote the upper class when affecting casualness.
 "A toff can be a bit of a chap as well without, as it were, losing face."
-In the late 20th and early 21st centuries, British public figures including David Beckham, Nigel Mansell, Guy Ritchie, Richard Blackwood, and Charles III wore the flat cap.
+In the late-20th and early-21st centuries British public figures including David Beckham, Nigel Mansell, Guy Ritchie, Richard Blackwood and then Charles, Prince of Wales wore the flat cap.

-In Northern England, notable wearers include: Fred Dibnah, from Bolton; comic strip anti-hero Andy Capp, from Hartlepool, and AC/DC vocalist Brian Johnson, of Newcastle, customarily wears a flat cap frequently on and off stage.
+In Northern England notable wearers include: the television personality Fred Dibnah, from Bolton; the comic strip antihero Andy Capp, from Hartlepool; and the AC/DC vocalist Brian Johnson, from Gateshead.

-In Peaky Blinders, a BBC television show about a former Birmingham-based gang, characters are seen wearing Baker Boy Caps, a similar style often confused for flat caps.
+In Peaky Blinders, a fictionalised BBC television series about a real-world defunct Birmingham-based gang, characters are seen wearing Baker Boy Caps, a similar style often confused for flat caps.
 It was thought, and adapted, that the gang had sewed-in razor blades on the peak of their flat caps for use as a weapon to blind their enemies.

 Usage in the East End of London is illustrated by Jim Branning of the television soap opera EastEnders and Del Boy Trotter of Only Fools and Horses.
 Taxicab and bus drivers are often depicted wearing a flat cap, as comedically portrayed by Gareth Hale and Norman Pace's (Hale and Pace) "London cabbies" television sketches.